Emerging Trends in Federated Learning: From Model Fusion to Federated X Learning: Federated X Learning

-This section takes multitask learning and meta-learning under the same category coupled with federated learning, where different clients adopt different models at inference time.

-\paragraph{Federated~Multitask~Learning} trains separate models for each client with some shared structure between models, where learning from local datasets at different clients is regarded as a separate task.
-In contrast to federated transfer learning between two parties, federated multitask learning involves multiple parties and formulates similar tasks clustered with specific constraints over model weights.
+trains separate models for each client with some shared structure between models, where learning from local datasets at different clients is regarded as a separate task.
+In contrast to federated transfer learning between two parties, federated multi-task learning involves multiple parties and formulates similar tasks clustered with specific constraints over model weights.
 It exploits related tasks for more efficient learning to tackle the statistical heterogeneity challenge.
-The Mocha framework~\cite{smith2017federated} trains separate yet related models for each client by solving a primal-duel optimization.
-It leverages a shared representation across multiple tasks and addresses the challenges of data and system heterogeneity.
-However, the Mocha framework is limited to regularized linear models.
-Caldas et al.~\cite{caldas2018federated} further studied the theoretical potential of kernelized federated multitask learning to solve the non-linearity.
-To solve the suboptimal results, Sattler et al.~\cite{sattler2020clustered} studied geometric properties of the federated loss surface.
-They proposed a federated multitask framework with non-convex generalization to cluster the client population.
+In federated multi-task learning, the target is to train multiple related tasks across clients with different objective functions: